rishav510/Fantastic_four/code/tokenizer/temp/readme.md

 identify_token() function working fine.
 Request to test.

-read Makefile and use make commands to compile and test (just type the following: make <command> , where <command> is the lhs of the make rule)
+read Makefile and use make commands to compile and test.

 [Makefile](Makefile)
 [identify_token.c](identify_token.c)
+[the source code being taken as input](src.txt) (Edit this and check please!)